yashkumar19/-FE-1--nebuliaq-palcement-iiitd--Yash-Kumar---2024-/README.md

    **1) Graph Initialization:**

    **a)Cytoscape Integration:** Use the Cytoscape library to initialize and render the graph with nodes and edges.

-           **2)Dynamic Styling:** Apply styles to nodes and edges, including borders that reflect error rates and success metrics.
+   **b)Dynamic Styling:** Apply styles to nodes and edges, including borders that reflect error rates and success metrics.

   **2)Data Management:**

-           **1)Context Management:** Utilize React Context (MapContext) to manage and provide service and connection data across the application.
+   **a)Context Management:** Utilize React Context (MapContext) to manage and provide service and connection data across the application.

-           **2)Data Retrieval:** Fetch service and connection data from JSON files or an API.
+   **b)Data Retrieval:** Fetch service and connection data from JSON files or an API.

   **3)UI Components:**

-           **1)NodeEdgeForm:** A form component for adding nodes and edges to the graph.
+   **a)NodeEdgeForm:** A form component for adding nodes and edges to the graph.
 Includes fields for node attributes (ID, label, category, etc.) and edge                  attributes (source, target, requests, delay).

-           **2)ServiceInfoPanel:** Displays detailed information about a selected service.
+   **b)ServiceInfoPanel:** Displays detailed information about a selected service.
 Shows metrics such as requests, failures, and success rate.

-           **3)SystemMapView:** Renders the graph and handles user interactions, such as clicking on nodes to select them.
+   **c)SystemMapView:** Renders the graph and handles user interactions, such as clicking on nodes to select them.

    **4)Styling:**

-           **1)CSS Styling:** Use CSS to style various elements of the application, including the graph container, service info panel, and node/edge styles.
+   **1aCSS Styling:** Use CSS to style various elements of the application, including the graph container, service info panel, and node/edge styles.

-           **2)Error Representation:** Implement visual indicators (e.g., colored borders) to represent error rates, with red indicating 100% errors and green                     indicating 100% success.
+   **b)Error Representation:** Implement visual indicators (e.g., colored borders) to represent error rates, with red indicating 100% errors and green                     indicating 100% success.

    **5)Error Representation:**

-          **1)Border Color Calculation:** Dynamically adjust the border color of nodes based on the error ratio.
+   **a)Border Color Calculation:** Dynamically adjust the border color of nodes based on the error ratio.
 Use a color gradient from green (for success) to                 red (for errors).